openpracticelibrary/openpracticelibrary/content/practice/daily-standup.md

 ---
 # What is it?

+* The main point of a daily standup (Daily Scrum) is for the team to better align towards the sprint goal
-* Team get together to transparently share the ongoing work and highlight roadblocks
+* Teams get together to share transparently the ongoing work and highlight roadblocks/impediments they might be facing
 * It is a review of the things that were DONE and things we intend to get DONE.
+* Typically this is achieved by team members answering 3 questions
+  1. What did you do yesterday?
+  2. What will you do today?
+  3. Do you have any blockers or impediments?